Cray-HPE/docs-csm/operations/multi-tenancy/Tapms.md

 ## Tenant Key Rotation

+To rotate the key in vault you will need to authenticate with Vault and send commands with the Vault CLI.
+This is done by following [Vault Documentation](../security_and_authentication/HashiCorp_Vault.md)

-Note that rotation of the transit engine key pair is possible by using the rotate endpoint.
+The rotation of the transit engine key pair is possible by using the rotate endpoint.
 CLI example:

 ```bash
 vault write -f transit/keys/mykey/rotate